Psychotherapist/Infertility Counsellor BA Hons AMACP MBICA

 I have a BA(Hons) in Humanistic Counselling from The University of Nottingham.

-I am a member of the BACP and BICA (infertility counselling) which are professional bodies that regulate counselling services in the UK.
+I am an accredited member of the BACP and a member BICA (fertility counselling) which are professional bodies that regulate counselling services in the UK.

 I have over 900 hours counselling experience over 5 years working within placement, my own private practice and working as a infertility counsellor with CARE fertility group.